Christoph33one/viks-bakery/README.md

  - With those changes in place, make sure to save your file.
 Your application will now connect to your remote database hosted on ElephantSQL

- -  Run the coomand - python manage.py migrate
+ -  Run the command - python manage.py migrate

 ---